-I did a seance alone in my room last night.
-I placed my long index and middle fingers gingerly across a heart shaped planchette, cleared my mind, and sought assistance from the nearest paranormal entity that would talk to me.
+I performed a seance alone in my room last night.
+I rested my long index and middle fingers across a heart-shaped planchette, cleared my mind, and sought assistance from the nearest paranormal entity that would talk to me.

 “What is the worst scary movie of all time, including the past, present and future?”

 The wooden viewfinder laid dormant for a full minute.
 I was convinced the spirits left me because they were not privy to divulge the name of such an atrocity of film.

 Then, slowly, the answer started to reveal itself.

 Ouija?
 It couldn’t be.
 How could the very instrument I was using to communicate with these soothsayers also be cinema’s most putrid creation!?